-- are given to students on school premises, free of any charge or contribution; - are purchased by students on school premises but can only be exchanged for beverages that are not intended to be consumed by students on school premises during the school day; or - are purchased by students on school premises but can only be exchanged for beverages off school campus.
+- are given to students on school premises, free of any charge or contribution; - are purchased by students on school premises but can only be exchanged for foods and beverages that are not intended to be consumed by students on school premises during the school day; or - are purchased by students on school premises but can only be exchanged for foods and beverages off school campus.
+Examples include gift cards that can be exchanged at businesses selling foods and beverages, e.g., restaurants, convenience stores, fast food chains, and local dining establishments.
 Examples include gift cards that can be exchanged at businesses selling foods and beverages, e.g., restaurants, convenience stores, fast food chains, and local dining establishments.
 For more information, see "Giving Foods and Beverages to Students" in this section.

-The CNS and state beverage statute apply to all sales of gift cards and similar items (that can be exchanged for foods and beverages) at all times, including during and after the school day, regardless of when students will receive or consume the foods and beverages.
-This includes gift cards and similar items that can be exchanged for foods and beverages on school premises; and gift cards and similar items that can be exchanged off school premises at businesses selling foods and beverages (e.g., restaurants, convenience stores, fast food chains, and local dining establishments), excluding gift cards that can be exchanged only at supermarkets.
+The state beverage statute applies to all sales of gift cards and similar items that can be exchanged for beverages at all times, including during and after the school day, regardless of when students receive or consume the beverages.
+This includes gift cards and similar items that can be exchanged for beverages on school premises; and gift cards and similar items that are exchanged off school premises at businesses selling foods and beverages (e.g., restaurants, convenience stores, fast food chains, and local dining establishments), excluding gift cards that can be exchanged only at supermarkets.